John Gotti: Captain

 Gotti mostly tried to distance his personal family from his life of crime, with the exception of his son John Jr., who was a mob associate by 1982.
-However, on March 18, 1980, Gotti's youngest son, 12-year-old Frank, was run over and killed on a family friend's minibike by a neighbor named John Favara.
+However, on March 18, 1980, Gotti's youngest son, twelve-year-old Frank, was run over and killed on a family friend's minibike by a neighbor named John Favara.
 Frank's death was ruled an accident, but Favara subsequently received death threats and was attacked by Gotti's wife with a baseball bat when he visited their home to apologize.
 Four months later, Favara disappeared and was presumed murdered.
 Accounts have differed on what was done with his body.
 One account said that Favara was dismembered alive with a chainsaw, and that his remains were stuffed into a barrel filled with concrete and dumped into the ocean, or buried somewhere on the lot of a chop shop.
 In January 2009, court papers filed by federal prosecutors in Brooklyn contained allegations that mob hitman Charles Carneglia killed Favara and disposed of his body in acid.
 Gotti is widely assumed to have ordered Favara's murder despite him and his family leaving on vacation for Florida three days prior.

-Gotti was indicted on two occasions in his last two years as the Bergin capo, with both cases coming to trial after his ascension to boss of the Gambino family.
+Gotti was indicted on two occasions in his last two years as captain of the Bergin crew, with both cases coming to trial after his ascension to boss of the Gambino family.
 In September 1984, he had an altercation with a refrigerator mechanic named Romual Piecyk and was subsequently charged with assault and robbery.
 In 1985, he was indicted alongside Dellacroce and several Bergin crew members in a racketeering case by Assistant U.S. Attorney Diane Giacalone.
-The indictment revealed that Gotti's friend and co-defendant, Wilfred "Willie Boy" Johnson, had been an FBI informant.
+The indictment revealed that Gotti's friend and co-defendant, Wilfred Johnson, had been an FBI informant.